 Extraordinary claims require extraordinary evidence.
 To my mind, that should include, at a minimum, 10 solid examples of current obstetric recommendations, central to the practice of obstetrics, that ignore current scientific evidence.

 Let see what Dekker offers in her post.

 1. A definition of evidence based medicine: so far so good.

-2. Praise for the Cochrane Reviews: Bekker immediately goes right off the rails.
+2. Praise for the Cochrane Reviews: Dekker immediately goes right off the rails.
 She apparently doesn’t realize that the Cochrane Childbirth Reviews are riddled with statistical errors.
 She apparently doesn’t realize that the Cochrane reviews are all systematic reviews, a form of scientific evidence particularly subject to bias

 - There are numerous ways in which bias can be introduced in reviews and meta-analyses of controlled clinical trials.